 Meriwether Lewis was appointed the Governor of the Louisiana Territory by President Jefferson and he assumed the office in 1808.
 He was not in office long when controversy over how he managed government funds caused him to travel to Washington, DC to give an explanation of his actions.
 On his way, he and his three travel companions stopped overnight at Grinder's Stand, an inn on the Natchez Trace which was a well traveled trail, located in Tennessee.
 During the night, shots rang out and Lewis was found shot several times.
 He died on October 11, 1809 and was buried in a graveyard nearby.
 The site is now the Meriwether Lewis National Monument located near Hohenwald Tennessee.
 President Jefferson, Clark and others believed that Lewis had committed suicide because of the stress he was under, but some believe he was murdered.

 The St. Louis Gateway Arch along with the Museum of Westward Expansion, the Old Cathedral, and the Old Courthouse make up the Jefferson National Expansion Memorial which commemorates the Lewis and Clark Expedition and the role of St. Louis as the "Gateway to the West."
-Several other local sites commemorate the Lewis and Clark Expedition: the Lewis and Clark Confluence Tower located near the confluence of the Mississippi and Missouri Rivers in Hartford Illinois; the Lewis and Clark Boathouse and Nature Center located in St. Charles Missouri near Frontier Park; the Lewis and Clark Heritage Days annual festival held in May in Frontier Park in St. Charles Missouri; and, as noted before, Camp River Dubois, the Lewis and Clark Illinois State Historic Site, located in Hartford Illinois.
+Several other local sites commemorate the Lewis and Clark Expedition: the Lewis and Clark Confluence Tower located near the confluence of the Mississippi and Missouri Rivers in Hartford Illinois; the Lewis and Clark Boathouse and Nature Center located in St. Charles Missouri near Frontier Park; and, as noted before, Camp River Dubois, the Lewis and Clark Illinois State Historic Site, located in Hartford Illinois.
 The Missouri History Museum houses many artifacts from the Expedition, as well.